reactinflipflops/labs/README.md

 npm run test
 ```

-If you haven't changed anything you should see two test failures showing you what exactly we expect the app to do.
+If you haven't changed anything you should see two test failures saying "Component is not a function"—that's because there's nothing in the `TodoList.js` and `TodoItem.js` files yet!
+Once you've put components into them you'll see exactly what we're expecting the components to do.

 ## License